Governors

 8. Holding the Senior Team to account: A critical part of the governors’ role is to support and challenge the Senior Team of the School.
 We did this through regular contact, visits, meetings and the work of our committees.
 There is a strong and robust relationship between Governors and the Senior Team.

 Impact: Governors have a strong working knowledge of the School and alongside external quality assurance, have great confidence in the Senior Team.
-The School continues to be judged as ‘Good’ following a Section 5 inspection on 14 and 15 June 2022.
+The School continues to be judged as ‘Good’ under the Ofsted framework.

 Composition of the Governing Board